diepn108/diepn108.github.io/_posts/2025-07-08-review-of-NDE.md

 ## Material Characterization

-Material characterization assesses complex permittivity (\(\varepsilon_r\)) and permeability (\(\mu_r\)) to reveal a material’s composition and condition.
+Material characterization assesses complex permittivity (εᵣ) and permeability (μᵣ) to reveal a material’s composition and condition.
 The real part of permittivity indicates energy storage, while the imaginary part (loss factor) shows energy absorption.
 Techniques include resonant, transmission/reflection, and imaging methods, sensitive to sample preparation, moisture, and temperature.
 Outputs include impedance, S-parameters, or Q-factors.
 Applications range from polymer curing to detecting porosity in ceramics.

 ### Resonant Techniques